 Dichloromethane was not included in other Canadian government chemical listings reviewed.

-Dichloromethane is used as a paint stripper and varnish remover.
-It has also been used as a flexible urethane blowing agent, in aerosol formulations, as a solvent in the production of pharmaceuticals and film coatings, and as an extraction medium (used in the food industry for extraction of spices, caffeine and hops).[2,5] Other uses include metal degreasing, electronics manufacturing, in adhesives manufacture, plastics processing, and as a refrigerant.[5,11]
+Dichloromethane is used to strip paint and remove varnish.
+It has also been used as a flexible urethane blowing agent, in aerosol formulations, as a solvent in producing pharmaceuticals and film coatings, and as an extraction medium (used in the food industry to extract spices, caffeine, and hops).[2,5] Other uses include degreasing metals, manufacturing electronics and adhesives, processing plastics, and refrigerating.[5,34]

 Canadian Production and Trade